gsoft-inc/sg-orbit/packages/react-components/README.md

 #### Spread props

 Unhandled props should always be spread on the root element of the component.
+If it's not practical to spread the props on the root element, consider adding an additional prop for the root element props (like `wrapperProps`) and spread those props on the root element.

 ```jsx
 function MyComponent({ className, children ...rest }) {